hankewyczz/Web-Structure-Modeling/README.md

 A Python-based project to create 3D web structures according to user specifications for use with OpenSCAD.
 All output is saved to clipboard.

-- **sw.py** can create spiral models with 3 modes of spiral spacing (More realistic)
+- **sw.py** can create spiral models with 3 modes of spiral spacing, and can be exported as a 3D model in the formats of .stl, .off, .amf, .dxf, .svg, or .csg.
-- **concentric.py** can create concentric models with all 3 modes of spiral spacing.
-(Deprecated. sw.py has been completed, and concentric.py only remains here as a record of past work)
+- **swMatlab.m** can create spiral models with 3 modes of spiral spacing, and can be exported as an .xyz file.
+- **matlabPlot.py** can plot the resulting .xyz file using *matplotlib*